osllmai/indox_Router/tests/README.md

-# IndoxRouter Client Tests
+# indoxhub Client Tests

-This directory contains tests for the IndoxRouter client.
+This directory contains tests for the indoxhub client.

 ## Test Structure